SimpleLance/SimpleLance/README.md

 Install by copying files to web root and importing sql file.
 Make sure to edit config.php to suit

-At present only basic user management is working.
+At present only basic user management and project management are working.

 2 Accounts exist, 1 admin and 1 cust.